unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 ### How does it all come together

-unified can be used programmatically in Node, it can also run in the browser but that does require a build step.
+unified can be used programmatically in Node, it can also run in the browser but that needs a build step.
 Furthermore, the processors also have an CLI alternative and often a Gulp version.

 But how do these specifications, tools, and processors fit together?